 Sul Ross State University serves those students who are eligible to receive educational benefits from the Veterans Administration.
-Records are maintained and reports made to the Veterans Administration on behalf of veterans, dependents, active-duty servicemen, and eligible reservists enrolled in the University.
+Records are maintained and reports made to the Veterans Administration on behalf of veterans, dependents, active-duty servicemen, and eligible reservists enrolled in the university.

-Students eligible to receive educational benefits from the Veteran's Administration must inform the Veteran's Certifying Official at each registration to insure prompt certification of enrollment.
-In addition to receiving the academic advisor's approval of the course schedule, these students should also confer with the Veteran's Certifying Official prior to registration concerning certification of the courses.
+Students eligible to receive educational benefits from the Veteran's Administration must inform the veteran's certifying official at each registration to insure prompt certification of enrollment.
+In addition to receiving the academic advisor's approval of the course schedule, these students should also confer with the veteran's certifying official prior to registration concerning certification of the courses.

-The Veteran's Certifying Official should also be notified of any changes in the Schedule at any time during the registration period.
+The veteran's certifying official should also be notified of any changes in the schedule at any time during the registration period.

-Students eligible to receive educational benefits from the Veterans Administration must also have on file in the Center for Enrollment Services a degree plan by the end of the first semester of enrollment at the University.
+Students eligible to receive educational benefits from the Veterans Administration must also have on file in the Center for Enrollment Services a degree plan by the end of the first semester of enrollment at the university.

-Veterans who were legal Texas residents prior to their enlistment and who have resided in Texas at least twelve months after their discharge from the service may be eligible to enroll under the Hazelwood Act which exempts them from paying tuition.
+Veterans who were legal Texas residents prior to their enlistment and who have resided in Texas at least 12 months after their discharge from the service may be eligible to enroll under the Hazelwood Act which exempts them from paying tuition.
 Under this act, the veteran is required to pay local specified fees.
-For more information, contact the Veteran's Certifying Official at (432) 837-8050 in Alpine or at (830) 703-4816 in Del Rio.
+For more information, contact the veteran's certifying official at (432) 837-8050 in Alpine or at (830) 703-4816 in Del Rio.

-Any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill benefits will be allowed to attend or participate in the course of education during the period beginning on the date on which the individual provides to the educational institution a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 (a "certificate of eligibility" can also include a "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website - eBenefits, or a VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates:
+Any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill® [GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA)] benefits will be allowed to attend or participate in the course of education during the period beginning on the date on which the individual provides to the educational institution a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 (a "certificate of eligibility" can also include a "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website - eBenefits, or a VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates: